 Pistachio Tree Harvest

 It typically takes a tree five to seven years to bear nuts, usually in October.
 Maximum fruiting may not occur until the tree is 12 to 20 years old.

 When pistachio nuts are ready for harvesting, the hulls will turn a beautiful pink-yellow color and the epicarp (the outer husk of the nut) will separate from the inner husk.
 Once this occurs, simply rap the branches to dislodge the nuts and collect your bounty.

 For an easy harvest, try placing a sheet or tarp below the tree before dislodging the nuts.
 After collection, be sure to remove the epicarps within 24 hours for the best flavor and freshness.

-These trees can be grown in containers for the first three to five years as a seedling.
+These trees can be kept in containers for the first three to five years as potted nursery specimens.
 After this, they should be planted in the garden to allow the tree to mature.
-This is crucial because of this species long taproot, which would be stunted with long-term container growth.
+This is crucial because of this species' long taproot, which would be stunted with long-term container growth.

 Like other nut-bearing trees, the Pistacia vera is classified as a fruit tree.
 This makes pruning vital to getting the best nut harvest.

-Pruning your pistachio tree mid-summer will help encourage the tree to branch and grow thicker.
-To stimulate ongoing growth, you may want to prune your tree two to three times a year.
+Pruning your pistachio tree mid summer will help encourage the tree to branch and grow thicker.
+To stimulate ongoing growth, you may want to prune your tree two or three times a year.

 Propagating Pistachio Trees

 Pistachio trees are normally propagated through budding scion plant tissue onto rootstock from a disease resistant species in the fall.
 This is a complicated, tricky procedure that is rarely done successfully by amateurs.
 Pistachio trees are not suitable for propagation by rooting stem cuttings, as the resulting tree will not have the same performance as the parent tree.